 NOTE: You might be able to use a schedule template from the 📍 KCD Learning Clubs Curriculum Ideas and Templates repo.

 #🤖-talk-to-botschannel and say "

 ?clubs create LINK_TO_GOOGLE_FORM".
 The bot will verify your form has all the right information in it.
 Please fix anything that's missing or misplaced.

-#📝-active-clubsmessage with a 🏁 and the bot will delete it (so you don't get additional registrations).
+#📝-open-clubsmessage with a 🏁 and the bot will delete it (so you don't get additional registrations).

 The person who creates the group is the Learning Club Captain.
 They are responsible for putting together a schedule for when and how the club will interact and what activities they will participate in to learn together.
 They're responsible for leading the club meetings and ensuring the club is accomplishing its learning goals.

 This role can rotate among the members if that's what you all want to do.

 Someone should make notes of any group questions to take to the next KCD Office Hours.